qgis/QGIS-Documentation/source/docs/user_manual/introduction/qgis_gui.rst

 .. index::
    single:layer visibility

-The button |mActionShowPresets| allows you to add **Presets** views in the legend.
+The button |showPresets| allows you to add **Presets** views in the legend.
 Presets are a way to save and easily restore a combination of layers with their current style.
-To add a preset view, just set visible the layers you want, with their desired symbology, and click on |mActionShowPresets| button.
+To add a preset view, just set visible the layers you want, with their desired symbology, and click on |showPresets| button.
 Choose :menuselection:`Add Preset...` from the drop-down menu and give a name to the preset.
 The added preset is listed at the bottom of the drop-down menu and is recalled by clicking on it.